psychemedia/storytelling-notes/time.md

 ...

-> How can it be that Levi, who lives in the navel of the earth, 5 should be now at midday of the Sabbath, whilst Judah, his neighbour slightly away from him to the east, should disagree and say: ‘Not at all!
-We are now in the previous day!’
+> How can it be that Levi, who lives in the navel of the earth, 5 should be now at midday of the Sabbath, whilst Judah, his neighbour slightly away from him to the east, should disagree and say: 'Not at all!
+We are now in the previous day!'
 – can there ever be any mockery or madness such as this?

-> In truth, I would generally say that it is completely impossible and unfeasible for people standing together on the same day and seeing together the sun to be calling some of them the day ‘such-and-such a day of the week’, whilst at that time the others call it the day before or theday after.
+> In truth, I would generally say that it is completely impossible and unfeasible for people standing together on the same day and seeing together the sun to be calling some of them the day 'such-and-such a day of the week', whilst at that time the others call it the day before or theday after.

 Consequently, Isaac Israeli concludes that there is no date line at all.
 Instead, he argues that the day begins in the eastern extremity of the inhabited world, wherever exactly this may be, and ends in its western extremity.
 He is presumably assuming a Ptolemaic model of world geography, in which the inhabited world stretches from China in the Far East to Spain in the far west (Ptolemaic world maps remained dominant in the West throughout the Middle Ages; see Mittenhuber, 2010).

-Although the date must change somewhere in the uninhabited hemisphere (west of Spain and east of China), in Israeli’s perspective this is a vast ocean, and the location of this change is therefore irrelevant and in no need of determination.
+Although the date must change somewhere in the uninhabited hemisphere (west of Spain and east of China), in Israeli's perspective this is a vast ocean, and the location of this change is therefore irrelevant and in no need of determination.

 ...